Busybeebee11/specificity/README.md

+## Overview
+Create an ordered and unordered list of your likes and dislikes.

-## About
+## Requirements
+- Give class names and id names to both parent tags and children tags.
-Task involves creating an ordered and unordered lists using both IDs and classes on tags and elements to understand CSS hierarchy of specificity and inheritance on stylings.
+- Give stylings to them using both their class names and id to understand specificity as well as an inheritance on stylings.

----
-Task given by Stutern.
+## Technologies used
+.
+HTML
+.
+CSS

+## Acknowledgement
+- Stutern

 ## links
 - https://github.com/Busybeebee11/specificity (task link)